yoda-76/W3-assignment-b/readme.md

 1. Clone this repository.
 2. Docker
 3. Start the server:
-4. If you want to check it via ui. please

 ## Docker
 Alternatively, you can use Docker to run the application.
 First, build the Docker image: